Artel Great: Other work

 On June 11, 2010, Great graduated summa cum laude from the UCLA School of Theater, Film and Television.
 Great earned his MA degree at UCLA and is a PhD candidate at New York University.
 In 2014, Great was announced a Cinema Research Institute Fellow at the New York University Tisch School of the Arts.

 Great is the creator of the Project Catalyst app, which he developed at the New York University Cinema Research Institute.

 Great worked as a film studies professor at the University of North Carolina at Wilmington starting in 2019.
 As of 2023, he is a professor of African-American cinema studies at San Francisco State University.

+Great co-edited Black Cinema & Visual Culture: Art and Politics in the 21st Century (2023) and authored The Black Pack: Comedy, Race, and Resistance (2025).